Ngz91/anya/README.md

 # Usage

-Use the folowing keymaps to make a request to the endpoint of choice.
+Use the following keymaps to make a request to the endpoint of choice.

 <b>Note:</b> Since the project is in it's early stages only GET and POST methods are supported.